jimmysmits/CloudNotes/Preparation-Exam.md

 You're now on a new, empty workspace.
 Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration.
 ```

-Now, if we execute a `terraform plan` in our environment, the plan will try to show many resources to create, because is a different state file.
+Now, if we execute a `terraform plan` in our environment, the plan will show many resources to create, because this is a different state file.

 #### terraform workspace show